[Skip to Content]

 • Hooded items/Hats/Beanies

-• Flip flops/ open-toed shoes/boots/steel-toed boots/any metal on shoes
+• Flip flops/open-toed shoes/boots/steel-toed boots/any metal on shoes

 • Belts/Buckles/Clothing with big plastic or metal pieces

-• Stockings/Clothing that can stretch to much
+• Stockings/Clothing that can stretch too much

-• Coats/Jackets/Trench coats
+• Coats/Jackets/Trench Coats

 • Clothing with any suggestive imagery (Guns, Drugs, Sex, Violence, Etc.)

-• Hardback books/Massive books/Books with strings/Magazines/Coloring books/Puzzles
+• Hardback books/Massive books/Books with strings/Magazines/Coloring books

 • Framed pictures